unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Claw_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 12 (2d6 + 5) slashing damage.

-**_Lightning Breath (Recharge 5–6)_**.
+**_Shock Breath (Recharge 5–6)_**.
 The dragon exhales lightning in an 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 16 Dexterity saving throw, taking 55 (10d10) lightning damage on a failed save, or half as much damage on a successful one.

 ###### Blue Dragon Wyrmling